deepjs/deepjs/DOCS/asynch/deep-promise.md

 .log();
 ```

+It does not modifiy promise state.

 ### .equal( obj )

+Executed only if promise is in success state.

-test success struct equality to obj.
+Test success struct equality to obj.
 Useful for testcasing.

 If not equal, it inject a PreconditionFailed error (status 412) in promise, with equality report.

+If equal : it does not modifiy promise state.

 ### .when( something )